salesforce/omakase/readme.md

 - Custom selectors
 - Custom declarations

 To get started you must implement the `SyntaxPlugin` interface.
-This has a single method which requires you to return an instance of a `RefinerStrategy` (it's usually safe to create your instance once and store it statically).
-There are several `RefinerStrategy` options based on what you would like to customize:
+This has a single method which requires you to return an instance of a `Refiner` (it's usually safe to create your instance once and store it statically).
+There are several `Refiner` options based on what you would like to customize:

-- **FunctionRefinerStrategy** - for custom functions
+- **FunctionRefiner** - for custom functions
-- **AtRuleRefinerStrategy** - for custom at-rule syntax
+- **AtRuleRefiner** - for custom at-rule syntax
-- **SelectorRefinerStrategy** - for custom selector syntax
+- **SelectorRefiner** - for custom selector syntax
-- **DeclarationRefinerStrategy** for custom declaration syntax
+- **DeclarationRefiner** for custom declaration syntax

 The `RefinerStrategy` you return must implement one or more of these interfaces.
-Your `SyntaxPlugin` instance is registered just like any other plugn.
+Your `SyntaxPlugin` instance is registered just like any other plugin.

-See the various *RefinerStrategy interfaces for more instructions on implementing their methods.
+See the various *Refiner interfaces for more instructions on implementing their methods.
 The general idea is that these custom refiners work in a chain.
-Whenever an `AtRule`, `Selector`, `Declaration` or `RawFunction` is refined, it gets passed through the chain of registered custom `RefinerStrategy` objects.
-If the first custom `RefinerStrategy` determines that the given object is not applicable, it returns false and the object is passed on to the next refiner.
+Whenever an `AtRule`, `Selector`, `Declaration` or `RawFunction` is refined, it gets passed through the chain of registered custom `Refiner` objects.
+If the first custom `Refiner` determines that the given object is not applicable, it returns false and the object is passed on to the next refiner.
 Finally, if no custom refiners handle the object then the `StandardRefiner` will be used.

 For any non-trivial custom syntax you will most likely be required to parse the raw content.
 You can utilize the `Source` class as a parsing utility.
 More importantly, nearly all of the library parsing functionality can be used standalone.
 This includes parsing rules, declarations, selectors, and even specific selectors like a class selector.
 Utilize the methods on `ParserFactory` and `Parsers`.
 For example, here is how you would parse a raw string into a list of terms and operators: